SpinResearch/RustySecrets/README.md

 * `ssss` uses a hex encoding of the shares whereas `secretshare` crams more bits into the characters via Base64.
 * `ssss` does not add any checksums to the shares.

-Note that the checksums are computed after the encoding of the shares.
-They don't reveal anything about the secret.
-You still need K shares to decode the secret and the checksums don't make it any easier to brute-force anything.
-Their purpose is just to protect the integrity of the shares.